eclipse-hono/hono/site/documentation/content/api/kafka/event-kafka/index.md

 The definitions in [Telemetry API for Kafka]({{< relref "/api/kafka/telemetry-kafka#kafka-based-messaging" >}}) also apply to the *Event* API for Kafka.

+{{% note title="Tech preview" %}}
+The support of Kafka as a messaging system is currently a preview and not yet ready for production.
+The APIs may change with the next version.
+{{% /note %}}

 ## Southbound Operations

 The following operation can be used by *Protocol Adapters* to send event messages received from devices to downstream consumers like *Business Applications*.